vavenCV/dbus2mqtt/README.md

 #### Responses

-D-BUS responses to thoses command will be published on a configureable mqtt topic using `mqtt_response_topic`.
+D-BUS responses to those command will be published on a configurable mqtt topic using `mqtt_response_topic`.

 ### Exposing dbus signals